sahat/hackathon-starter/README.md

 input(type='hidden', name='_csrf', value=_csrf)
 ```

 **Note:** It is now possible to whitelist certain URLs.
-In other words you can
+In other words, you can
-specify a list of routes that should bypass CSRF verification check.
+specify a list of routes that should bypass the CSRF verification check.

 **Note 2:** To whitelist dynamic URLs use regular expression tests inside the
 CSRF middleware to see if `req.originalUrl` matches your desired pattern.